-In the case of straight bevel gears, in addition to prototype manufacturing, the possibility of machining parts with a front bearing hub is an attractive application for UNIMILL.
-These parts have been manufactured in the past with two-tool generators, which only delivers medium quality in a rather slow process.
+With straight bevel gears - in addition to prototype manufacturing - the possibility of machining parts with a front bearing hub is an attractive application for UNIMILL.
+These parts have been manufactured in the past with two-tool generators, which only deliver medium quality in a rather slow process.
 Often, the material of solid parts with an integrated front hub was difficult to machine because of a high strength requirement.
-The possibility to use coated carbide tools in UNIMILL gives manufacturers an incentive to replace their aged two-tool generators with modern CNC equipment - allowing for a state of the art closed loop manufacturing.
+The possibility to use coated carbide tools in UNIMILL gives manufacturers an incentive to replace their aged two-tool generators with modern CNC equipment, allowing for state-of-the-art closed-loop manufacturing.
 The straight bevel gear (Fig. 16) requires a manufacturing time of 2 hours, with a tool life of 4 parts.
-The tools can be re-sharpened up to 10 times until they have to be replaced.
+The tools can be resharpened up to 10 times before requiring replacement.